 Garages are incredibly high-traffic areas.
 I mean… it’s the only place in your house where you will have actual traffic (your car).

 If you use your garage as a workshop, that increases the level of abuse that your walls will suffer.

 Think about it: your car’s exhaust, road dust, wood shavings from a table saw, lawn clippings from your lawnmower or trimmer…the list goes on.

 The higher the gloss paint, the more durable and stain-resistant the finish.
 That’s why most kitchens and bathrooms are painted with a semi-gloss paint.

 But hold on…

-A higher gloss paint will also reflect more light back at you…which shows off every little imperfection on the surface of the wall.
-Unless you’ve been smoothing and sanding your drywall mud until it’s the consistency of butter, you probably want to stick with a lower gloss paint.
+Unless you’ve been smoothing and sanding your drywall mud until it’s the consistency of butter, you should stick with lower-gloss paint.

-One other thing to consider is how much light you have in your garage.
-If you have a good amount of light, you can get by with a lower sheen paint.
-But if you have a fairly dark garage, opt for a higher-gloss paint and maybe look at additional garage lighting.
+Another thing to consider is how much light you have in your garage.
+You can get by with a lower sheen paint if you have good garage lighting.
+But if you have a dark garage, use higher-gloss paint instead.

 Initially, when I wrote this article, I recommended semi-gloss paint.
 After seeing how it looked on my walls, I now recommend a Satin finish for your garage walls.